 Owners of Lots 1-7 and Lots 8-9 together constitute the Chalk Farm Commons Association.
 Budget and maintenance decisions made by owners of Lots 1-7 are arrived at solely by the owners of Lots 1-7.
 Budget and maintenance decisions made by owners of Lots 8-9 are arrived at solely by owners of Lots 8-9.
 No coordination between the two groups is required.

-Chalk Farm Covenants, Conditions, and Restrictions, under which the Commons Association operates, and a list of open space uses allowed by the Loudoun County Hamlet Ordinance, may be obtained from realtor Christy Hertel.
+Chalk Farm Covenants, Conditions, and Restrictions, under which the Commons Association operates, and a list of open space uses allowed by the hamlet ordinance, may be obtained from realtor Christy Hertel.